microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
-If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or prevented them from being annotated with the ordinals, then our transaction may lead to a state where the new list only contains a subset of the selected notes, and their ordinals may be have gaps, not be unique, and be out of order.
+If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or to prevent them from being annotated with the ordinals, then our transaction may lead to a state where the new list only contains a subset of the selected notes, and their ordinals may have gaps, not be unique, and be out of order.

 More abstractly, for a transaction that is composed of `N` edits (`e1` through `eN`), you can think of each edit `ei` as having one of `ki` possible effects,